-Black spaghetti uses squid ink to achieve its dark colour, so it feels natural to use it in a dish that includes squid, all tied together with a non-traditional pesto full of bright vibrant flavours that give a great colour contrast.
-If you’re not a fan of chilli, then leave it out and if you can’t get hold of squid, prawns would work well too.
+Black Spaghetti uses squid ink to achieve its dark colour, so it feels natural to use it in a dish that includes squid, all tied together with a non-traditional pesto full of bright vibrant flavours that give a great colour contrast.
+If you are not a fan of chilli, feel free to leave it out and if you cannot get hold of squid, prawns would work well too.

 100g bunch fresh coriander, washed and dried

 2-4 fresh jalapeño or green chillies, depending on heat preference

 2 Beldi Preserved Lemons, quartered, flesh removed, and skin finely chopped

 200ml Early Harvest Arbequina Extra Virgin Olive Oil, plus a little for cooking the squid

 500g squid, cleaned and fresh or frozen

 350g Black Spaghetti

 Heat oven to 175C/Fan 155C/Gas Mark 3 and once hot, place your almonds on a baking tray and toast for 8 minutes until they are lightly brown.
 Remove from the oven, allow to cool a little then roughly chop.